AB-CE/abce/docs/Walk_through.rst

     .. code-block:: python

-        """ 1. declared the timeline
+        """ 1.
+Build a Simulation
-            2. build one Household and one Firm follow_agent
+            2. Build one Household and one Firm follow_agent
             3. For every labor_endowment an agent has he gets one trade or usable labor per round.
 If it is not used at the end of the round it disappears.
             4. Firms' and Households' possessions are monitored to the points marked in